w3f/polkadot-legacy-spec/spec.md

 ## Transaction

-Transactions are isolatable components of extrinsic data used in blocks to describe specific communications from outside of the state-transition system.
+Transactions are isolatable components of extrinsic data used in blocks to describe specific communications from outside of the STS.
 Typically they come from either the external world (in which case they will contain a signature to help authenticate their origin and appear in the block as `SignedTransaction`s) or they will come with the tacit acceptance of the block's validator set (in which case they will appear in the block as a `Transaction` and will be executed as if coming from the System object).

 ```
 Transaction: [